 1) Having responsive relationships

-Being responsive to your little one’s cues (responding to her babbles, coos, facial expressions, etc.) will help her build strong brain connections and build a strong relationship that promotes the development of new social, emotional, and cognitive abilities.
-These will lead her to be socially competent and boost her reasoning skills.
-She’ll be more likely to enjoy learning experiences, understand complicated emotions, as well as be empathetic and self-confident.
-These set of skills will be useful for her throughout her lifetime.
+Being responsive to your little one’s cues (responding to her babbles, coos, facial expressions, etc.) will help them build strong brain connections and build a strong relationship that promotes the development of new social, emotional, and cognitive abilities.
+These will lead them to be socially competent and boost their reasoning skills.
+They’ll be more likely to enjoy learning experiences, understand complicated emotions, as well as be empathetic and self-confident.
+These set of skills will be useful for them throughout their lifetime.

-Plus, having this nurturing and supportive relationship with you can also build the foundation for resilience during her childhood, which will be very valuable throughout her life since adults also need resilience to deal with stressful situations.
+Plus, having this nurturing and supportive relationship with you can also build the foundation for resilience during their childhood, which will be very valuable throughout their life since adults also need resilience to deal with stressful situations.
 In fact, children and adolescents who have been capable to deal with adversities have one thing in common: a stable and supportive relationship with a parent or caregiver.
 Why?
-Offering personalized responses to your daughter will create a cushion that protects her from developmental disruptions and teach her how to plan, adapt, and regulate her behavior, allowing her to react adaptively in the face of difficulties.
+Offering personalized responses to your child will create a cushion that protects them from developmental disruptions and teach them how to plan, adapt, and regulate their behavior, allowing them to react adaptively in the face of difficulties.